 The blog pages also features blog posts from other organisations and academics to provide insight on the PRS.
 Here you can also find more in-depth summaries of our regular reports and surveys.

 Charts 4-7: Households in the PRS (Source: Family Resources Survey (FRS), various editions)

-Note that each nation now collects its own data on housing volumes.
+Note that each nation collects its own data on housing volumes.
 This makes difficult to make long term comparisons across the Union.